SVDotsenko/portfolio-project-5/README.md

    - Navigate to the donations page.
    - Verify that a list of all donations is displayed.

+### Testing Donate Functionality

+1. **Testing donation with correct data**

+    - Log in to your account.
+    - Navigate to the donations page.
+    - Select a cause you wish to donate to and click on the "Donate" button.
+    - You should be redirected to the donation page.
+    - Fill in your personal information (first name, last name, email) if not already filled.
+    - Specify the amount you wish to donate.
+    - Enter your Stripe payment details and click on the "Submit" button.
+    - Verify that the payment is processed successfully.
+You should be redirected to the history page with a success message indicating the amount you've donated.

+2. **Testing donation with incorrect data**

+    - Log in to your account.
+    - Navigate to the donations page.
+    - Select a cause you wish to donate to and click on the "Donate" button.
+    - You should be redirected to the donation page.
+    - Fill in your personal information (first name, last name, email) if not already filled.
+    - Specify the amount you wish to donate.
+    - Enter incorrect Stripe payment details and click on the "Submit" button.
+    - Verify that an error message is displayed and the payment is not processed.

+3. **Testing donation without logging in**

+    - Navigate to the donations page without logging in.
+    - Select a cause you wish to donate to and click on the "Donate" button.
+    - Verify that you are redirected to the login page.

 All additional features and functionality not explicitly mentioned in this section have also been thoroughly tested and are confirmed to be working correctly.

 ## Automation Testing